- ICH GCP

 |

-First, we find the position of the right abductor pollicis brevis (APB) motor cortex, finding the minimal motor threshold (MT) required for its activation, which determines the strength of the pulses.
+First, the investigators will find the position of the right abductor pollicis brevis (APB) motor cortex, finding the minimal motor threshold (MT) required for its activation, which determines the strength of the pulses.

 After determining the MT, dTMS stimulation is applied 6 cm anterior to the motor "hot spot", at 120% of the MT.